madam-research-group/seminar/README.md

 > <div style="text-align:justify">
 The growing popularity of bibliometric indexes  (whose most famous example is the h-index by J.E.
 Hirsch) is opposed by those claiming that one's scientific impact cannot be reduced to a single number.
 Some even believe that our complex reality fails to submit to any quantitative description.
 We argue that neither of the two controversial extremes is true.
-By assuming that some citations are distributed according to the rich get richer rule (preferential attachment)  while some others are assigned totally at random (all in all, a paper needs a bibliography), we have crafted a  model that accurately summarizes citation records with merely three easily interpretable parameters: productivity, total impact, and how lucky an  author has been so far.</div>
+By assuming that some citations are distributed according to the rich get richer rule (preferential attachment)  while some others are assigned totally at random (all in all, a paper needs a bibliography), we have crafted a  model that accurately summarises citation records with merely three easily interpretable parameters: productivity, total impact, and how lucky an  author has been so far.</div>

 ###### 08.10.2019

 #### **_How to measure Science?_**